cincospenguinos/CircleGa/README.md

 	- [ ] A single key for each flips connect/disconnect mode
 	- [ ] A separate sprite with a lit side shows up
 	- [ ] A separate sprite and connection animation plays/shows up
-- [ ] Music plays while the screen shows the text
+- [x] Music plays while the screen shows the text
+	- [ ] Create three separate pieces of music from the main machine rolls forward piece
+	- [ ] Associate one of the three with the text that is shown at each iteration
 - [ ] There is a very short tutorial level that shows how to play
 	- [ ] Explains movement via text
 	- [ ] Explains firing via text
+	- [ ] Tells you to fire at the natives via text
 - [ ] Add multiple levels
 - [ ] Change the text of the menu screen
 - [ ] Combination of players spritesheet